Ed94/gencpp/Readme.md

 ## Notes

-**On Partial Hiatus: Working on handmade hero for now.
-Only fixes will be pushed as I come across them until I get what I want done from the series**
+**On Partial Hiatus: Life has got me tackling other issues..**
+I will be passively updating the library with bug fixes and minor improvements as I use it for my personal projects.
+There won't be any major reworks or features to this thing for a while.

 This project is still in development (very much an alpha state), so expect bugs and missing features.
 See [issues](https://github.com/Ed94/gencpp/issues) for a list of known bugs or todos.